DataDog/datadog-ci-rb/README.md

 Configuration `ci.instrument` accepts the following optional parameters:

 - `enabled` (default: `true`) - defines whether tests should be traced (useful for temporarily disabling tracing)
-- `service_name` - service name used for this instrumentation (when you want it to be different for given test framework)
+- `service_name` - name of the service or library under test (when you want it to be different for a test framework)

 Example usage: